AbsoluteStratos/VRC_Graffiti/README.md

 1. Add the the image you want to be your tag to your Unity project (I recommend the tag folder under `VRC_Graffiti/Materials/Tags`).
 Create a copy of the image for the menu icon.
 2. For the tag slot of your choosing (1-3), replace the texture on the tag decal object material located under `VRC_Graffiti/GraffitiAnchor/Tags/DecalTag#` in the prefab on your avatar.
 3. Update the icon of the tag you editted in the `VRC_Graffiti/VRC_Graffiti_Tag_Menu.asset` file.

+To customize the graffiti can model change the game object `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder/GraffitiObject/VRCSprayCanModel`.

 ## F.A.Q.